vlad-km/web-api/mutation-observer/readme.md

 Keys:
 ```
-   :attr t/nil    "attributes" if the mutation was an attribute mutation,
+   :attr t/nil    "attributes" if the mutation was an attribute mutation
-   :char t/nil    "characterData" if it was a mutation to a CharacterData node,
+   :char t/nil    "characterData" if it was a mutation to a CharacterData node
-   :child t/nil   "childList" if it was a mutation to the tree of nodes.
+   :child t/nil   "childList" if it was a mutation to the tree of nodes
 ```

 See [mutation-init] for details.